 Avian vets working in poultry production may be involved with flock health management procedures, vaccination programs, inspections, meat or egg evaluation, and other related duties carried out on livestock farms or in government processing facilities.

 It is common for avian veterinarians to work a five to six day week with additional “on call” emergency hours always a possibility.
 Avian veterinarians that work in the poultry production industry may work outdoors in varying temperatures and weather conditions.
 Companion bird veterinarians usually work in an office setting.

-Most avian veterinarians focus on either companion bird practice (i.e. parrots and songbirds) or poultry production practice (chickens, turkeys, etc).
+Most avian veterinarians focus on either companion bird practice (i.e., parrots and songbirds) or poultry production practice (i.e., chickens, turkeys).
 It is also possible to focus on the care and treatment of birds of prey or other native species as an avian wildlife veterinarian.
 Other vets operate a mixed practice that offers services for pet birds while also offering care for small or exotic animals.

 According to statistics from the American Veterinary Medical Association (AVMA), more than 75% of vets work in private practice.
-If they do not choose to work in private practice, avian vets may also find employment in pharmaceutical sales, education, research, and governmental roles.
+If they do not choose to work in private practice, avian vets may also find employment in an animal hospital while others might take on roles in education, research, and in the government.